A new home for expertise in outdoor recreation

 Who are we?

-There are 11 core members of the group from six different departments within Sheffield Hallam University, representing three of SHU's four faculties.
+There are 10 core members of the group from six different departments within Sheffield Hallam University, representing all three of SHU's colleges.
 As a collective this group provides a wide range of services and skills to further enhance recognition, development and coordination of the outdoor recreation sector.

 |Members||Faculty / Department||Discipline(s)||Core expertise||Contact|

 |Maxine Gregory (Chair)||Sport Industry Research Centre (SIRC)||Sport, physical activity and

 |Leading SHU's work to quantify the 'value' of outdoor recreation, working closely with Sheffield City Council.
 Expert in measuring impact, evaluation and firstname.lastname@example.org|

 |Nick Hamilton (Vice Chair)||Centre for Sports Engineering Research (CSER)||Sports engineering||Lead designer of the creative and consultancy team for CSER, expert in design, analysis and email@example.com|

 |Professor Lynn Crowe||Social Sciences and Humanities (SSH)||Countryside recreation||Access and countryside recreation expert, including ecosystem services and public health benefits of the natural environment and protected landscapes.
 Working closely with the ORN and Europarcfirstname.lastname@example.org|